whitneywooyy/ecommerce-part-two/README.md

 Feel free to add any additional fields you feel are necessary.

+Now go to each of your product endpoints and put the necessary Mongoose logic to [Create](http://mongoosejs.com/docs/api.html#model_Model.create), [Read](http://mongoosejs.com/docs/api.html#model_Model.find), [Update](http://mongoosejs.com/docs/api.html#model_Model.update) and [Delete](http://mongoosejs.com/docs/api.html#model_Model.remove) products.
+Refer to those links for documentation.

+*NOTE*: Remember to keep your code looking clean and neat.
+It would be wise for you to outsource the logic from each of your endpoints to a product controller or something similar.
+You should also outsource your schema declaration to a Product file.
+If you need more guidance on how Node's require and export system works, check out [this](http://openmymind.net/2012/2/3/Node-Require-and-Exports/) blog post.

+**Breakpoint**: At this point you should be able to manipulate the product data via your Express endpoints just like you could when MongoJS was installed.
+Test this using POSTMan and the command line or RoboMongo.

 ### Step 3: Testing your API
 Make sure all operations are working as expected